Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

-There’s a Secret to Getting Yourself to Meditate Daily
+There’s a Secret For Learning How To Meditate Daily

 As a meditation teacher, I’ve heard countless students share their excuses for why they didn’t meditate in the past week.
 They wanted to.
 They know it would be good for them.
 They just didn’t do it.
 At least, not consistently.

-Something always seems to get in the way: they need more sleep, the dog needs to be walked, the kids are up, they had to work late or had an early meeting, they felt too anxious, worried, or irritable… Meditation just didn’t seem as important as other things they had to do.
+Something always seems to get in the way: they need more sleep, the dog needs to be walked, the kids are up, they had to work late or had an early meeting, they felt too anxious, worried, or irritable… Learning how to meditate daily just didn’t seem as important as other things they had to do.
 Yet, all those things they did didn’t give them the peace of mind they desired.

-Of course, meditation is about changing your relationship with all the events, worries, and anxieties in your life.
+Of course, daily meditation practice is about changing your relationship with all the events, worries, and anxieties in your life.

 It’s daily ritual-like eating, sleeping, and brushing your teeth-that creates a more relaxed, healthy, meaningful, and intentional way of living.
 It’s a powerful practice to realize the deep peace of mind we all desire.
 So, what’s the secret to learning how to meditate daily and moving from excuses to practice?